Hint of Pseudo Code (HoPC): Zero-Shot Step by Step Pseudo Code Reasoning Prompting: Background

 To make more accurate calculations on math tasks.
-PoT proposed the use of an extended tool to calculate the answer.
-In their work, they ask the LLM to propose and execute a Python code to get the math answer.
+PoT \cite{chen2023program} proposed the use of an extended tool to calculate the answer.
+In their work, they ask the LLM to propose and extend the output Python code to get the math answer.
 In their zero-shot experiment, PoT performs better than zero-shot CoT on GSM8K (57.0\%), AQuA (43.9\%), SVAMP (70.8\%), TabMWP (66.5\%), MultiArith (92.2\%), and Avg (66.1\%).
+However, this program-based work does not fit for semantic reasoning tasks because not all problems can be described in code easily.
+These inspired us to invent a zero-shot prompt that can do problem decomposition and logical reasoning with hints.